mika-littor/CGM-in-Mice-Analysis/README.md

 This folder contains 5 code files written in Python 3.
-The files produce plots out of data recorded from mice, using CGM (We used "Abbott FreeStyle Libre").
+The files produce plots out of data recorded from mice, using CGM (we used "Abbott FreeStyle Libre").

 You can reach us at [Ben-Zvi Lab](https://www.benzvilab.com/).